News about shows like "Girls5eva", "Drag Race Down Under", and more.

 Land, the 2021 dramatic film starring and directed by Robin Wright, was released in North America on February 12, 2021, by Focus Features, the art-house division of Universal Pictures.

 In both Canada and the United States, the film is initially available only in theatres, even though (particularly in Canada) cinemas were closed in most areas on its release date.
-However, it is likely to receive a premium video-on-demand (PVOD) release in early March – likely on Friday, March 5.
+However, it is now scheduled to receive a premium video-on-demand (PVOD) release on Friday, March 5.
+This can now be confirmed on Universal Pictures Canada's microsite for the film.

-We know this already, because of agreements announced in the latter part of 2020 between Universal and several of the major North American cinema chains, including AMC in the U.S., and Cineplex in Canada.
-Under these agreements, Universal can release movies to PVOD as early as 17 days after a theatrical release (i.e., after three weekends for a typical Friday release), unless a release has more than US$50 million gross ticket sales at the "domestic" (North American) box office during its first weekend in which case the window must be at least 31 days.
+We anticipated this release in advance, because of agreements announced in the latter part of 2020 between Universal and several of the major North American cinema chains, including AMC in the U.S., and Cineplex in Canada.
+Under these agreements, Universal can release movies to PVOD as early as 17 days after a theatrical release (i.e., after three weekends for a typical Friday release), unless a release has more than US$50 million gross ticket sales at the "domestic" (North American) box office during its first weekend (which was not the case for Land) in which case the window must be at least 31 days.

 When will "Land" be available on a streaming service in Canada?